-Subject: Art and Design (Photography)
+Subject: Photography

-- Practising and studying any creative subject, such as Photography, can equip you with transferable skills such as creativity, critical thinking, attention to detail, problem-solving, effective communication, and time management. - GCSE Photography is entirely based on coursework, and the initial stages of the course aim to develop technical and creative skills by offering hands-on workshops in both analogue as well as digital photography. - The course covers a wide range of skills from understanding of darkroom processing to digital image manipulation as well as providing historical context.
-Moving forward you will learn about different types of cameras and how to capture a visually interesting image on film and using digital cameras. - All along the way, you will be encouraged to experiment and take risks to help you develop your own unique artistic voice.
+- Practising and studying any creative subject, such as Photography, can equip you with transferable skills such as creativity, critical thinking, attention to detail, problem-solving, effective communication, and time management. - GCSE Photography is entirely based on coursework, and the initial stages of the course aim to develop technical and creative skills by offering hands-on workshops in both analogue as well as digital photography. - The course begins with the basic technique of capturing light on light-sensitive paper to create Photograms, giving you a foundational understanding of darkroom processing and image manipulation as well as providing historical context.
+Moving forward you will learn about different types of cameras and how to capture a visually interesting image on film and using digital cameras. - This will then be followed by a series of technical workshops initially focusing on producing good quality photographic images in its own right, through a number of workshops on darkroom printing and basic digital manipulation.
+More advanced and alternative processes and complex image manipulation inspired by a vast number of artists and photographers will be covered later to increase your awareness of different styles and creative possibilities. - All along the way, you will be encouraged to experiment and take risks to help you develop your own unique artistic voice.
 This will help you identify your strengths and weaknesses, which will benefit you to successfully complete self-directed projects during later stages of the course.

-How will I be assessed?
+How will I be assessed in GCSE Art and Design (Photography)

-GCSE photography is a completely coursework-based subject.
-There are two components that will form the base of your final GCSE grade:

-- Component 1: Portfolio (60%) a selection of best work produced during lessons over the course and at least one complete project. - Component 2: Externally set assignment (40%) or the exam unit.
+- GCSE Photography is a completely coursework-based subject.
+There are two components that will form the base of your final GCSE grade: - Component 1: Portfolio (60%) a selection of best work produced during skillbased workshops over the course and at least one complete project. - Component 2: Externally set assignment (40%) or the exam unit.
 This component starts in January of your second year, with AQA providing you with a selection of starting points to choose from.
 You will research the topic, experiment and generate ideas and plans during the preparation period.
 Your final piece will be then produced under exam conditions over the space of two days shortly after Easter.
-There is no written exam involved but instead you get assessed on the work that you produce over the course. - Each component will be marked out of 96 marks equally divided across four assessment objectives. - AO1- focuses on your ability to source inspiration and learn from other artists - o AO2- focuses on your ability to experiment with and control different media - AO3 focuses on your ability to record observations and your design process - AO4 focuses on your ability to consolidate knowledge and understanding into a successful final piece.
+There is no traditional or written exam involved. - Each component will be marked out of 96 marks equally divided across four assessment objectives.

+- AO1- focuses on your ability to source inspiration and learn from other artists - AO2- focuses on your ability to experiment with and control different media - AO3 focuses on your ability to record observations and your design process - AO4 focuses on your ability to consolidate knowledge and understanding into a successful final piece.